Dagu12s/AttachablePlugin/README.md

 1. Include the plugin in the .sdf world.

 It does not need to be inside a model.
-You have to add the topic for creating the link and the topic for destroy the link you may have to change the filename
 ~~~
 <plugin filename=" ... /libAttachableJoint.so" name="attachable_joint::AttachableJoint">
 </plugin>